ejdingal/getting-started/README.md

 ***Linux***

 Linux is the quintessential hacker operating system.
-Most start with [Ubuntu](http://www.ubuntu.com/desktop), but check out [Linux Journey](linuxjourney.com) to learn about linux in detail.
+Most start with [Ubuntu](http://www.ubuntu.com/desktop), but check out [Linux Journey](https://www.linuxjourney.com/) to learn about it in detail.

 ***Networking***